 With millions of species of fish in the sea, it’s odd that we only have certain types of seafood in the grocery store.
 One of the most popular, salmon, is a testament to that uniformity.
 But since salmon is so high in omega-3 fatty acids, it’s incredibly popular and very nutritious.
 But which salmon products are the best?
 You’ve trusted Mamavation to bring you topics like best & worst hummus, best & worst cookware, and best & worst collagen, now join us as we explore all the best & worst salmon brands.

 Disclosure: This post contains affiliate links.

 Salmon: The Most Commercialized Fish EVAH

 When you are at the grocery store buying salmon because you have a great recipe and you’re thinking about delicate textures & flavors, garlic butter, parsley, lemon juice, fresh herbs, pepper, olive oil, and a side salad, things are not what they seem.
 Whether it be salmon patties or salmon tacos, all the Atlantic Salmon you see on the grocery store shelves are actually farmed salmon, not wild-caught salmon.
 So most of the time, the salmon dish that you thew in the oven roasting or salmon burgers you fried up on a skillet on high heat aren’t exactly what you thought.
 These salmon swim in large tanks that can hold up to 70,000 fish from places like Norway, Canada, Chile, Scotland, & Iceland.

-If you are looking for wild-caught salmon like Sockeye, Pink, Coho, Chum, or California “Steelhead” it’s most likely coming from the Pacific Northwest, unless you are buying Chinook salmon, which is from places like New Zealand.
+If you are looking for wild-caught salmon like Sockeye salmon, Pink salmon, Coho salmon, Chum salmon, or California “Steelhead” it’s most likely coming from the Pacific Northwest, unless you are buying Chinook salmon, which is from places like New Zealand.